Green Star 3 minutes 22 April 2023

 This laid-back restaurant has a closed-loop system, meaning that they manage to make their menu work without the use of a bin.
 They have a strong bias towards plant-based dishes and a leaf-to-root/nose-to tail ethos.
 They have their own flour mill, churn their own butter and make their own oat milk.
 They trade directly with farmers and turn leftovers into compost in their aerobic digester.
 All furniture and fittings are recycled, with glass bottles turned into plates and table tops made from reconstituted food packaging.

-The chef's commitment: “We are the world’s first zero-waste restaurant and aim to innovate the food industry whilst demonstrating respect: respect for the environment, respect for the way food is generated and respect for the nourishment we give to our bodies.”
+A word from the chef: “We are the world’s first zero-waste restaurant and aim to innovate the food industry whilst demonstrating respect: respect for the environment, respect for the way food is generated and respect for the nourishment we give to our bodies.”
 Douglas McMaster

 Keep Exploring - Stories we think you will enjoy reading